-Carnegie Mellon Qatar Celebrates 20 Years Of Impact
+Carnegie Mellon Qatar celebrates 20 years of impact

 Date

-Doha: Carnegie Mellon University in Qatar (CMU-Q) has announced the 20th anniversary of opening its doors in Education City.
-Throughout the semester, the campus will be highlighting and celebrating the significant impact the CMU-Q community of students, graduates, faculty and staff has made over the past two decades.a
+(MENAFN- BLJ Worldwide) Doha, Qatar – Carnegie Mellon University in Qatar (CMU-Q) is proud to announce the 20th anniversary of opening its doors in Education City.
+Throughout the semester, the campus will be highlighting and celebrating the significant impact the CMU-Q community of students, graduates, faculty and staff has made over the past two decades.

 “Over the past 20 years, we have witnessed the growth of a unique campus community that has deep connections with the partner universities, while remaining quintessentially Carnegie Mellon.”